Darxo/Hardened/README.md

 - Add new `HD_LastsForTurns = null` member for `skill.nut` that can be assigned a number to give effects a turn-based duration
 - Add new `HD_LastsForRounds = null` member for `skill.nut` that can be assigned a number to give effects a round-based duration
 - Add new `HD_scheduleResurrection(_rounds, _corpse)` for `tactical_entity_manager`, which can be used to schedule a resurrection and spawn a corresponding purpose particle effect on the corpse
+- Add `HD_getShelfLifeMult()` function for `food_item.nut` which returns the price multiplier derived from this items shelf life
+- Add `HD_MaxAmount = 25` member for `food_item.nut` which defines the maximum amount of stacks this item can have.
+It is currently only supported within `randomizeAmount` and `getValue` from the same class

 ### New Character Properties